LHNCBC/lforms/form_definition.md

     * tabOnInputFieldsOnly - a boolean that controls whether to control TAB keys to stop on the input fields only (neither buttons, nor units fields).
       The default is false.
-    * hideHeader - a boolean that controls whether to hide the header section on top of the form.
-The default is false.
-    * hideCheckBoxes - a boolean that controls whether to hide checkboxes in the header section on top of the form.
+    * hideFormControls - a boolean that controls whether to hide the controls section on top of the form.
 The default is false.
     * hideUnits - a boolean that controls whether to all the Units column to be hidden from the data table.
 The default is false.
     * allowMultipleEmptyRepeatingItems - a boolean that controls whether to allow